-Maastricht is one of the Netherlands most charming cities and it can be easily explored in a weekend.
+Maastricht is one of most charming cities in the Netherlands and it can be easily explored in a weekend.
 The city is perfect for a slow, romantic weekend away from Amsterdam spent exploring a beautiful cathedral bookstore, strolling the tangled streets, touring historic caves, and eating/drinking delicious regional cuisine at affordable prices.
 For architecture and food lovers, Maastricht is a city that you will not want to leave off any trip to the Netherlands.

 How to get to Maastricht

 It’s a scenic 2.5 hour train ride each way south to Maastricht from Amsterdam and it costs about 25 euros per way.
 Its proximity makes it easy to hop over to Aachen, Germany for only 5 euros.
 Anyone interested in Rhine Valley, southern Belgium, or backpacking through Europe will find that Maastricht is right on the way!

 You'll need about 1-2 days to explore Maastricht, which makes it a great weekend trip from Amsterdam, where I live, or any other city in the Netherlands.
 (For more information about Amsterdam, click here for mytourist tips, info about my favorite neighborhoods, and budget eats guide!)

 Below you'll find a map that you can download for off-line exploration and a guide to a perfect weekend in Maastricht!

 Maastricht Train Station